Step-by-Step ETC Guide for NIRCam Grism Time-Series of GJ 436b

 See also: JWST ETC Creating a New Calculation, NIRCam Grism Time-SeriesJWST ETC Backgrounds

-In APT, the NIRCam Grism Time-Series template, include both the short-wavelength (SW) and long-wavelength (LW) detector setups.
+In APT, the NIRCam Grism Time-Series template, include both the short wavelength (SW) and long wavelength (LW) detector setups.
 In ETC, however, this is split in two modes: SW Time-Series and LW Grism Time-Series.
-Hence, we need to setup two different calculations for the SW and LW with the same parameters (i.e., same subarray, readout pattern, number of groups per integration, etc.).
+Hence, you need to setup two different calculations for the SW and LW with the same parameters (i.e., same subarray, readout pattern, number of groups per integration, etc.).

 Select instrument parameters